idibidiart/the-great-api-masher/README.md

 ## Design Patterns

 - There should be no attempt to perform distributed transactions via GraphQL (instead use Aggregates on the backend to avoid distributed transactions and perform related mutations/queries within a single database transaction boundary, using the appropriate transaction isolation level, e.g. strict serialiable for writes and snapshot isolation for reads) If a distributed transaction is needed, an API must be created that manages the distributed transaction.

+- Given the async/distributed nature of GraphQL queries and mutations, contrasted with the epectation of a consistent state from each query and mutation, multiple requests to the same API within a single query or a mutation must be batched or decomposed into separate quries/mutations.

 - Single Responsibility Principle (SRP) must be preserved in Type Resolvers (aka Controllers) by limiting interactions with the backend to a single API call per resolver and letting GraphQL perform the composition of the query's return type by following the resolver dependency chain.